Sections

 Same Language, Different Customers

-The standardization / customization conundrum comes into play when a company serves several countries that share a common language—as seen in Latin America, or when companies want to reach the U.S., UK and Canada.
-Due to the shared languages, standardizing content for these markets may seem like a straightforward decision … but you must consider the business and cultural nuances.
+The standardization / customisation conundrum comes into play when a company serves several countries that share a common language-as seen in Latin America, or when companies want to reach the U.S., UK and Canada.
+Due to the shared languages, standardising content for these markets may seem like a straightforward decision … but you must consider the business and cultural nuances.

 For example: